con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > rigs chen gtsug tor cher gzigs nas/ /

 The family of and yet beyond the world,
-Great family that brings light unto world,
-The excellent *mahāmudrā* family,
+The family great in brightening the world,
+The foremost family of *mahāmudrā*,
 And the great family of the great *uṣṇīṣa*.
 (24)
-! still needs work

 This concludes the two verses showing the survey of the six families.